Ebbsfleet United F.C.: 2013–2026: Kuwaiti ownership

-The 2019–20 season started with the Fleet losing all of their first five matches.
+The 2019–20 season started with the Fleet losing their first five matches.
 In October 2019, Garry Hill left the club after just two wins in the opening 16 games of the season.
 Assistant Kevin Watson was appointed to the role on an interim basis before signing a seven-month contract to the end of the season.
-In February 2020 the ownership, KEH sports, appointed Damian Irvine to lead the club and oversee the day-to-day operations and all football matters.
-It was announced on 18 May 2020 that Kevin Watson's short-term contract as Manager would not be renewed and he would leave the club.
-The 2019-20 season was cancelled in March due to the worldwide COVID-19 pandemic with Ebbsfleet in the relegation places; on 17 June 2020 using the criterion of points per game, the club were confirmed among the list of those relegated from the National League (by a difference of 0.002 points).
+In February 2020 the owners, KEH Sports, appointed Damian Irvine as CEO oversee day-to-day operations and all football matters.
+It was announced on 18 May 2020 that Kevin Watson's short-term contract as manager would not be renewed and he would leave the club.
+The 2019-20 season was cancelled in March due to the COVID-19 pandemic with Ebbsfleet in the relegation places; on 17 June 2020 using the criterion of points per game, the club were relegated from the National League (by a difference of 0.002 points).

 On 2 June 2020, Tennis Borussia Berlin manager Dennis Kutrieb was appointed as the new manager.
-They achieved promotion back to the fifth tier in the 2022–23 season, clinching the title with four matches remaining, winning the league by a margin of twenty points.
-In January 2024 with the club struggling in the league, Dennis Kutrieb was sacked and later replaced by Danny Searle: under the new manager the club maintained the club's position by two points in the 2023–24 National League.
+Ebbsfleet achieved promotion back to the fifth tier in the 2022–23 season, clinching the title with four matches remaining, winning the league by 20 points.
+In January 2024 with the club struggling in the league, Kutrieb was sacked and later replaced by Danny Searle: under the new manager the club retained its league place by two points in the 2023–24 National League.

-Off the field that season, on 23 December 2023, on the same day that it was reported he was declared bankrupt, Dr Al-Humaidi resigned as chairman and as a director of Ebbsfleet United.
+Off the field that season, on 23 December 2023, on the day he was declared bankrupt, Al-Humaidi resigned as chairman and as a director of Ebbsfleet United.
 He was replaced as chairman by his cousin Abdulla Al-Humaidi.
-On 9 September 2024, after seven straight National League match defeats, manager Danny Searle was relieved of his duties and replaced by Harry Watling.
+On 9 September 2024, after seven straight National League match defeats, manager Danny Searle was sacked and replaced by Harry Watling and then, in December 2024, by Josh Wright.
+The club were relegated at the end of the 2024–25 season.

+In August 2026, two days before the start of the 2026–27 season, the National League announced it had suspended the club's license over unpaid HMRC debts.
+During the month, Ebbsfleet's first six fixtures were postponed.
+In the process of bringing in new owners since August 2025, the club announced on 19 August 2026 that full ownership had passed to John O'Leary, and funds had been transferred to settle HMRC and football creditors.
+The club was given repeated deadlines to satisfy National League information requirements, and the suspension was finally lifted on 2 September 2026, but a player registration embargo remained, and the League imposed a suspended six-points deduction - to be activated if the club failed to comply with League rules.